d2207197/confect/README.rst

 Configuration File
 ------------------

-The configuration file is in Python.
+Confect loads configuration files is in Python.
 That makes your configuration file programmable and unrestricted.
 It's easy to do the following things in the Python configuration file.
-Yet for TOML/YMAL/ini files, all these are impossible.
+Yet for TOML/YMAL/JSON/ini files, all these are impossible.

 - have complex type objects as configuration values, like Decimal, timedelta or any class instance